EnderDragonEP/NVIDIA-EC-brightness-bridge-for-Windows-11/README.md

 This app fixes that issue once and for all.
 It listens to Windows brightness events and forwards them to NVIDIA's `NvWmiBrightness` EC interface.

-It a lite-weight app that sits in the notification area and needs no complex configuration.
+It a lite-weight app that sits in the system tray and needs no complex configuration.

 ## Features